A 10-Step Guide to Seamless Accounting System Migration

 8. Formatting and Mapping Process

-It doesn’t matter that the system you’ve picked does the same things.
+It doesn’t matter that your chosen system does the same thing.
 The way it was built is always different.
-Code, just like features, cannot be reused as it’ll be deemed as plagiarism and intellectual property theft.
+Code, just like features, cannot be reused as it’ll be deemed plagiarism and intellectual property theft.
 Your new system will process incoming records differently, or worse, not at all.
-To help avoid all these issues, you can either adapt the records yourself to the new system or again, refer to our migration wizard.
-Our tool knows exactly how to adapt them properly and will do it automatically.
+To help avoid these issues, you can adapt the records yourself to the new system or refer to our migration wizard again.
+Our tool knows precisely how to adapt them appropriately and will do it automatically.

-As a word of advice, if you have a lot of records, it will take a lot of time to make them work on the new system.
-And if time is of the essence, then why not opt for our service.
+As a word of advice, if you have a lot of records, it will take a lot of time to get them to work on the new system.
+And if time is of the essence, then why not opt for our service?
 It is not only fast but will do everything for you.
 It comes at a reasonable fee, that is you pay only for the stuff you’ve moved, and you get support before, during, and after accounting data migration.

 9. Test Transferred Data

-This accounting system migration phase is crucial as not doing so, means that you aren’t exactly 100% sure that your records will be usable in the new system.
-We understand that checking everything manually can take forever but if one day you find out that you lack data on a certain client, you might lose customer trust, which is far worse than you think it might be.
-We suggest that you compare data structure, reports of both systems, and see if there are any discrepancies.
+This accounting system migration phase is crucial as not doing so, means that you aren’t 100% sure your records will be usable in the new system.
+We understand that checking everything manually can take forever, but if one day you find out that you lack data on a certain client, you might lose customer trust, which is far worse than you think it might be.
+We suggest that you compare the data structure and reports of both systems and see if there are any discrepancies.

 10. Train Your Employees